RunsWithBackpack/Phatom_Racer_FrontEnd/README.md

 # PHANTOM RACER
 ## A React Native iOS Fitness app for runners!

+### This app lets you...
-### Virtually compete with other runners in your area!
+- virtually compete with other runners in your area
-### Create routes and keep track of your speed and heart rate during your run!
+- create routes and keep track of your speed and heart rate during your runs
-### Let the app generate optimal routes for you!
+- generates optimal routes for you based on how far you'd like to run

 ![Phantom Racer Screencast](https://user-images.githubusercontent.com/20195591/28852068-21ac860a-76ec-11e7-8c4b-92a29c3f0f5d.gif)